Skip to content

 Will a hardware wallet eventually stop working?

 It might fail tomorrow, and it won’t matter.
 Your seed phrase gives permanent access — you can import it into any compatible hardware or software wallet at any time.
 The device is temporary; the seed is permanent.
-As long as the blockchain exists, your seed works.
+One practical caveat worth recording now rather than discovering later: wallets default to different derivation paths, so the same seed restored into different software can display an empty balance even though nothing is lost (Coldcard).
+Write down the wallet model and derivation path you used and keep that note with your backup, and the seed will work as long as the blockchain does.

 Is a bank safe-deposit box safe for a seed backup?